History of Ras Al Khaimah

 The United Arab Emirates (UAE) is a relatively new country – it was formed in 1971.
 However, the history of the land that the UAE occupies dates back to the Neolithic Age, which is evidenced by inscriptions, drawings and archaeological finds uncovered in the seven emirates during the period from the early 1950s to the present day.

 Archaeologists have found evidence of human settlement in the Emirate of Ras Al Khaimah from 7,000 years ago, making it one of the oldest continuously inhabited places in the world.
-Its location at the entrance of the Arabian Gulf has always been strategic to the socio-economic and cultural growth of the emirate.
+Its location at the entrance of the Persian Gulf has always been strategic to the socio-economic and cultural growth of the emirate.
 It has also meant that Ras Al Khaimah has also been fending off invading forces; the remnants of numerous historic forts and towers testify to its eventful history.